LatAm fintech Clara eyes $100 mln in international transactions by year-end

 By Kylie Madry

-SAO PAULO, Aug 21 (Reuters) - Latin American corporate card provider Clara is to allow cross-border transactions and said it expects up to $100 million in payments to be made using the service by the end of the year.
+SAO PAULO, Aug 21 (Reuters) - Latin American corporate card provider Clara has launched cross-border transactions, the company announced on Monday, expecting to move up to $100 million by the end of the year.

-It plans to later make the service available in Colombia and Brazil, it added, without giving a time frame.
+The international transfers will first launch in Mexico, where Clara was founded, though the firm plans to later make the service available in Colombia and Brazil, it told Reuters, without giving a timeframe.

+The $100 million expected in cross-border payments through the end of the year is on top of Clara's domestic transactions in Mexico, which the company told Reuters totaled nearly 8.5 billion Mexican pesos ($499.58 million) in the first half of the year.

 Customers in Mexico will be charged in pesos while the beneficiary will receive payment in their chosen destination currency, the firm said.